 Sexual or aggressive thoughts

-People with this fear may obsessively worry about acting aggressively or experiencing violent images that won’t go away.
+People with this fear may obsessively worry about acting aggressively or experience violent images that won’t go away.

-These thoughts can also be sexual and lead people to be fearful of experiencing troubling and unwanted sexual imagery or behaving inappropriately.
+These thoughts can sometimes be sexual and lead people to fear behaving inappropriately or experiencing troubling and unwanted sexual imagery.
 This type of fear is often related to the fear of causing harm to others.

-People with these types of obsessions are often prone to seeking reassurance from others that they’re good or that they haven’t done anything wrong.
+People with these types of obsessions are often prone to seeking reassurance from others.

 Order, perfectionism, and symmetry